1. Isaac Van Amburgh—“The Great Lion Tamer”

 2. Dan Rice—“The King of American Clowns”

-Dan Rice’s name isn’t well known today, but in the mid-19th century he was a world famous performer who counted the likes of Mark Twain and President Zachary Taylor as acquaintances and admirers.
+Dan Rice’s name isn’t well known today, but in the mid-19th century, he was a world-famous performer who counted the likes of Mark Twain and President Zachary Taylor as acquaintances and admirers.
 The New York native first stepped into the spotlight in the 1840s with a clowning act that mixed physical comedy and trick riding with homespun witticisms and musical numbers.
 Audiences ate it up, and he was soon raking in $1,000 a week as the star and owner of his own traveling circus.
 Part of Rice’s appeal lay in his ability to mix topical humor and political satire with feats of strength and other traditional circus stunts.
 He was one of Abraham Lincoln’s most outspoken critics during the Civil War, and he later launched a short-lived bid for the presidency in 1868.
 Rice’s popularity waned in the years before he finally hung up his clown shoes in the 1890s, but he’s since been hailed as one of the fathers of the modern circus.

 3. Annie Oakley—“The Peerless Lady Wing-Shot”

 Phoebe Anne Moses first honed her rifle skills while hunting wild game during her childhood in Ohio.
 After marrying vaudeville performer Frank Butler in the 1870s, she took the name “Annie Oakley” and toured with circuses as a professional sharpshooter.
-By the 1880s, the young deadeye had joined the frontier extravaganza “Buffalo Bill’s Wild West” and become its highest paid performer.
-Her arsenal of tricks including hitting the edge of a playing card from 30 paces, snuffing out a candle with a bullet, blasting targets while riding a bike and even shooting a lit cigarette from her husband’s lips.
+By the 1880s, the young deadeye had joined the frontier extravaganza “Buffalo Bill’s Wild West” and become its highest-paid performer.
+Her arsenal of tricks included hitting the edge of a playing card from 30 paces, snuffing out a candle with a bullet, blasting targets while riding a bike and even shooting a lit cigarette from her husband’s lips.
 Crowds were entranced by Oakley’s superhuman marksmanship and folksy personality, and she eventually spent some three decades touring the world with the Wild West and other shows.
 Before retiring in 1913, she performed for the likes of Queen Victoria, Kaiser Wilhelm II and Thomas Edison, who once filmed one of her shooting exhibitions with a newly invented kinetoscope camera.

 4. Jules Leotard—“The Daring Young Man on the Flying Trapeze”

 French-born acrobat Jules Leotard is remembered as the first man in history to attempt a flying trapeze act.
 The son of a gymnasium owner, he first practiced the high-flying stunt over his family’s swimming pool before unveiling it in 1859 at the Cirque Napoleon in Paris.
 He later took his act to London, where he captivated audiences by somersaulting between five different trapezes with only a pile of old mattresses to break his fall.
-Leotard’s death-defying deeds made him into something of a sensation during the 1860s, but his career was tragically cut short after he died of disease at the age of 28.
+Leotard’s death-defying deeds made him something of a sensation during the 1860s, but his career was tragically cut short after he died of disease at the age of 28.
 By then, the intrepid aerialist had already been immortalized in the popular song “The Daring Young Man on the Flying Trapeze.”
 He also became the namesake for the “leotard,” the snug, one-piece garment that he had designed to show off his physique during performances.